 My quarterly tax payment is by far the highest bill my business has to pay.
 With a base tax rate of 15.3% to pay for Self-Employment tax plus Colorado’s 4.85% state tax, I have to set aside at least 20% of my income every time I get paid.

-I know how much I usually bring in for each month and divide that into four equal weekly savings transfers.
-Then when it’s time to pay quarterly taxes (get my free workbook for the exact due dates) I simply withdraw the money from the “tax fund” and make the payment to the IRS.
+Then when it’s time to pay quarterly taxes I simply withdraw the money from my Digit “tax fund” and make the payment to the IRS.
 Easy peasy-ish.

 Alright, now that you have some ideas about how to regain your time by automating your freelance business this week, you’re ready to take things to the next level!